Repeat after me three times:

 Western astrologers calculate zodiac signs using what’s called the Tropical Zodiac.
 The Tropical Zodiac is based on the Earth’s seasons, not the constellations.

 Now, the word “tropical” may evoke images of beautiful blue water and sandy beaches.
-But the the word actually comes from ancient Greek words that mean "to turn" or a "turning point."
+But the word actually comes from ancient Greek words that mean "to turn" or a "turning point."

 In essence, your Western astrology sign measures how long after the Spring Equinox you were born.